by Brian Tomasik

 - Metric is insufficient.
 The metric of animal-years prevented per dollar serves mainly to move our emotions with its concreteness, but it's definitely not the right bottom line for animal charity.
 What matters most is promoting a culture of concern for animal suffering in general, in all its forms, such that people may in the future care about even cruelties in nature.
 Animal-years prevented is only a crude proxy for this.
 For instance, suppose health arguments are more effective per dollar at creating veg*ans but less effective at promoting concern for animals.
 Then this metric would optimize for the wrong outreach strategy.
 More broadly, there are many interventions that may have massive long-term impact for animals that aren't so easily quantified on this "value per dollar" kind of metric.

 Here's a quick-and-dirty way to evaluate the plausibility of a figure like $11 per vegetarian-year, inspired by Jeff's approach.
 Say there are ~107 veg*ans or significant reducetarians (people eating less meat) in the US, and say the annual budget of all veg-outreach activities by all animal organizations is also ~$107 per year.
 (This cost figure may be conservative insofar as it ignores the opportunity costs of dozens of veg-organization employees and thousands of veg activists who work at low wages for the cause relative to what they could earn and donate by working in the private sector.)
 Conservatively, I'd guess that veg outreach is responsible for at least 1% of all veg*ans.
 So the cost per veg*an-year is ~$100.
 Maybe this estimate is slightly too conservative, but I would guess the true number is closer to $100 than to the $11 estimated in this piece.
 I don't think 1% is a very low estimate because many people go veg*an for health, environmental, religious, taste, or personal reasons, and most who go veg for animal reasons do so based on books, documentaries, social influence, or their own logical reasoning -- not veg ads or pamphlets.
+Also, it's plausible that the marginal dollar donated toward veg outreach accomplishes less than the average impact of dollars already being spent on veg outreach, since a lot of people have already heard the veg message at least once, and the most receptive audiences are already being targeted.

 Below are selected viewer responses to the video, all from Dec.
 2011.
 For more, see